hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

 This guarantees that the write function inside listFormat will be able to call .toJson on the elements in the List.

-This implicit def does not work the same way as a [view]((http://engineering.monsanto.com/2015/07/31/implicit-conversions/)), which converts one type to another.
+This implicit def does not work the same way as a [view]((http://engineering.monsanto.com/2015/07/31/implicit-conversions/)), which converts a single type to another.
 Instead, it is is a supplier of implicit values.
 It can give the compiler a JsonFormat[List[T]],as long as the compiler supplies a JsonFormat[T].

 ![the magic hat: JsonDefaultProtocol puts in a function that turns an implicit JsonFormat of T into a JsonFormat of Seq of T](/img/typeclass-magic-hat-2.png)